simoninireland/epyc/doc/glossary.rst

       themselves map to a hash of further values: for some experiments, the experimental results key may refer to a list of hashes.

-   experiment combinators
-      Experiments that wrap-up other, underlying experiments and perform them in some way, perhaps repeating them or summarising or re-writing their results.
-They allow common experimental patterns to be coded.